Demystifying URL Structure: A Comprehensive Guide to Understanding and Interpreting URLs

 Second level domain #

-The second-last split word is the second-level-domain
+The second-last split word is the second-level-domain.
+In the given example it

-.
+is domain.
 The combination of second- and top level domain forms what usually

 is called “domain”.
 One “domain” can just exist once and has one owner.